WordReference Forums

 1. Are you finished or have you finished or Did you finished?

-1. Did you finish your homework at some time in the past, e.g. Did you finish your homework yesterday?
-2. Have you finished your homework now.
+Did you finish your homework at some time in the past, e.g. Did you finish your homework yesterday?
+2. Have you finished your homeworknow.
 This is the correct answer.
-3.
+3. Are you finished with your homework = Do you want to continue it or have you done enough for the moment?

 "Did you" is used to inquire about past actions or events, while "have you" is used to inquire about present or ongoing actions or states.
 For example, "Did you go to the store yesterday?" asks about a specific action that occurred in the past, while "Have you finished your homework?" asks about the current status of completing a task.
 Copy ...